HoussemBouagal/HoussemBouagal-fraction-detection-System/README.md

 trauma.png

-Launch the application by running: python main.py
+2.Launch the application by running: python main.py

-Use the GUI to:
+3.Use the GUI to:
 📂 Load Image – Select an X-ray image from your system.

 🦴 View prediction and confidence score.

 👨‍💻 Click About to see developer information.

-👨‍💻 Developer
+👨‍💻 Developer:

 Name: Bouagal Houssem Eddine

 Field: Artificial Intelligence & User Interfaces